 Put your gifts to work in the Church and the Community!

-Because the opportunities to put your faith in action are often as varied as your schedule, we've put together an easy way to connect with local organizations and projects.
-Whether you're looking for a way to help out on the weekend or during the week, by yourself or with a group, or a place to donate items, you can find it all here.
-Click on an option to get started, or fill out the form below.
+There are countless ways to offer your gifts at Christ Church!
+Whether you're looking for a way to help out at on the weekend or during the week, by yourself or with a group, you can find it all here.
+Click on an option to get started, or fill out the Volunteer Form below.

 You’re more than a voice for a child — you’re an advocate.
 As a volunteer in the Children’s Ministry, you inspire the next generation of Christ Church.

 Care for infants and toddlers in the nursery wing on Sunday mornings.
-You can volunteer during Sunday School from 9:30 -10:15 a.m. or during 10:30 a.m. church service.
+You can volunteer during Sunday School from 9:30-10:15 AM or during the 10:30 AM church service.

 Sunday School Volunteer

 Teach the Bible lesson to children of the church.
-You and another adult will instruct on Sundays from 9:30 -10:15 a.m.
-Choose from preschool, 1st-3rd grade, or 4th-5th grade.
+You and another adult will instruct on Sundays from 9:30-10:15 AM Choose from preschool, 3k-4k, 5k-1st grade, 2nd-3rd grade, or 4th-5th grade.

 Vacation Bible School Volunteer

 Serve as a classroom teacher, snack helper, art room aid or driver for outreach VBS.
-VBS occurs for a week in June from 9:00 a.m. -12:00 p.m. and requires several volunteers.
+VBS occurs for a week in June from 9:00 AM-12:00 PM and requires many volunteers.

 Rhythms of Grace Volunteer

 Help support this service, designed specifically for special needs children and their families.
-Rhythms of Grace occurs on the third Sunday of each month at 3:00 p.m.
+Rhythms of Grace occurs on the second Sunday of each month at 3:00 PM.

-Join us for fun on Sunday evenings!
+Join us for fun on Sunday evenings during the school year!
 We use this time to gather together as a community.